dfhoughton/ranagrams/README.md

     -V, --version     Prints version information

 OPTIONS:
     -d, --dictionary <file>          A line-delimited list of words usable in anagrams [default: /Users/houghton/.anagram-dictionary.txt]
     -x, --exclude <word>...
 Exclude this word from anagrams -i, --include <word>...
-Include this word in the anagrams -l, --limit <n>            Only find this many anagrams -t, --threads <n>          The number of threads to use during anagram collection [default: 8]
+Include this word in the anagrams -l, --limit <n>                  Only find this many anagrams -m, --minimum-word-length <n>    Words in anagrams must be at least this long -t, --threads <n>                The number of threads to use during anagram collection [default: 8]

 ARGS:
     <word>...
 The words for which you want an anagram